Distinguishing simple and complex contagion processes on networks: Influence of model parameters

 Analogously, in Fig.~\ref{fig_paramHO}(b) we show the AUC obtained when using $C_2$ to classify instances of the NL-hyper model and instances of the simple model, at varying $\nu$ and $\lambda$.
 In this case, the AUC decreases slightly when $\lambda$ increases and $\nu$ decreases, but remains very high for all explored parameter values.

-In Fig.~\ref{fig3}(d) of the main text we showed the confusion matrix obtained when classifying the four contagion models using all the nine considered networks.
-We depict here the confusion matrix obtained when considering the two higher-order models as a single class, and we show the related accuracy obtained at varying the parameter $\beta$ in simple and simplicial contagion (Fig.~\ref{fig_accuracy}(a)).
-Analogously we show the confusion matrix and the accuracy obtained at varying $\beta$ relative to the experiment reported in Fig.~\ref{fig3}(e), where the classifier is trained on the High School France data set and tested on the conference data set (Fig.~\ref{fig_accuracy}(b)).
+In Fig.~3(d) of the main text we showed the confusion matrix obtained when classifying the four contagion models using all the nine considered networks.
+We depict here the confusion matrix obtained when considering the two higher-order models as a single class, and we show the related accuracy obtained at varying the parameter $\beta$ in simple and simplicial contagion (Fig.~\ref{fig_accuracy}).

 In Figs.~\ref{fig_params_simple}, \ref{fig_params_simplical}, and \ref{fig_params_NLhyper} the distributions of $C_1$ and $C_2$ are shown at varying parameters $\beta$ and $\lambda$.
 While the correlation distributions obtained with the simple contagion model are not particularly sensitive to the value of its unique parameter $\beta$, the effect of $\beta$ is instead important in the simplicial model, where it plays a role in the competition between contagion via links and via triangles.
 Smaller values of $\beta$ (i.e. more contagions on triangles) lead to smaller values of the correlation $C_2$ (larger in absolute value), and thus to larger differences with respect to the simple contagion model.
 A similar effect is observed in the NL-hyper model at decreasing $\lambda$.